Challenges Healthcare faces

 IT staff must demonstrate compliance with regulatory bodies such as HIPAA, HITECH, and HITRUST.
 If not compliant, healthcare companies face not only damages inflicted by potential breaches but also investigative costs, fees, and other penalties.

-KPMG reports that the top concern of hospital security staff is malware infecting systems.
+KPMG reports that the top concern of hospital security staff is malware infection systems.

 Healthcare is one of the most targeted industries for ransomware, which is shutting down networks and affecting patient care.

 Hospital, clinic, and other healthcare resources infected and hijacked.